University of Maine

 Represented local manufacturing company in connection with dispute over vendor installation of Enterprise Resource Planning (ERP) computer system, resolved with favorable settlement.

-Obtained dismissal of federal civil rights claims brought against private individual on the grounds he was not a state actor under any of several tests for determining whether a private party might be found to be acting on behalf of the state.
+Obtained dismissal of federal civil rights claims brought against private individual on the grounds he was not a state actor or acting on behalf of the state.

 Represented minor victim of sexual abuse by school employee in civil rights action resulting in favorable settlement.

-Obtained dismissal of claims against corporate executive of wireless communications infrastructure company brought by plaintiffs in both Connecticut and Massachusetts courts.
+Obtained dismissal of claims against corporate executive of wireless communications infrastructure company in both Connecticut and Massachusetts courts.

 Developed products liability case against manufacturer of defective surgical equipment that had knowledge of a defect, modified the product, and in the process created another defect implicated in the injury at issue.